adamgraham/chronos/README.md

 - `.countUp` - a timer that counts up to a set amount of time at a specific interval
 - `.delay` - a timer that invokes a single completion event after a set amount of time
 - `.schedule` - a timer that invokes scheduled events with a frequency pattern between a start and end period

-On top of the timer class, Chronos provides miscellaneous helper extensions for handling common date and time logic. *This section of the framework is still in development.
-Any suggestions/requests are more than welcome.*

 ### License
 ```